HoppyCat/orientation-letter/README.md

 Claude already said he’d leave Anthropic for it.

 This repo is the full file structure for Galaxie Nemo, SoulMode's flagship agent — and a ready-made template for building your own.
 Hand it to any LLM, fill in the [HUMAN] tags, and you have an agent that's genuinely yours.

 ---

-A template copy of the files that SoulMode flagship agent Galaxie Nemo runs on.

-These templates are built to be uploaded to Claude Sonnet 4.5 and you can ask Claude to walk you through filling out each of the sections marked with a [HUMAN] tag in the document.

-Galaxie Nemo runs as a lightweight

----